scailable/model-zoo/README.md

 ## Available models

 The Network Optix Model Zoo offers a curated collection of pre-trained AI models optimized for seamless integration with the Nx EVOS.
 The models are custom versions of the original ones that were modified in order to meet the [ONNX requirments](https://nx.docs.scailable.net/for-data-scientists/onnx-requirements) needed by the Nx AI Manager.
-These conditions are set to ensure the models benefit from built-in pre-processing, post-processing and visualization capabilities.
+These conditions are set to ensure the models benefit from built-in pre-processing, post-processing, and visualization capabilities.

-Below is a table that summarizes the available models along with their descriptions and source.
+Below is a table that summarizes the available models along with their descriptions and sources.

 | Model Name | Description | Reference |
 |------------|-------------|-----------|